We’re never at a loss for things to do around here and the Holiday events in Columbus do not disappoint!

 - Related: 5 Holiday Trains in Columbus

-This year the show extends inside the Conservatory, and outside in the Children’s Garden and the Grand Mallway.
-Keep an eye out for a life-sized gingerbread house, ornament trees and a disco dance party inside the rainbow tunnel!
+This annual holiday show extends inside the Conservatory, and outside in the Children’s Garden and the Grand Mallway.

 2. Wildlights at Columbus Zoo